Rapper Sean Combs avoids assault charges in UCLA kettlebell incident

 Media reports said Combs was involved in an altercation with UCLA's football coach at the campus' athletic facility.
 The rapper's son, Justin Combs, is on the college football team.

-The case has been referred to the Los Angeles City Attorney's office to determine if Combs will face a misdemeanor charge, a spokesman for the Los Angeles County District Attorney's Office said.
+The case has been referred to the Los Angeles City Attorney's office to determine if Combs will face a misdemeanour charge, a spokesman for the Los Angeles County District Attorney's Office said.

 UCLA's football coach, Jim Mora, called the encounter "an unfortunate incident for all parties involved," in a statement following Combs' arrest.